 We recommend creating a buyer persona before launching PPC campaigns.
 A buyer persona is a representation of your ideal customer.
 You can come up with this representation using past customer data and research, and by collecting information on your landing page.

 By creating a buyer persona, you're better aware of the type of customers you want to attract.
-This alone is incredibly important in creating effective B2B PPC campaigns that generate better B2B PPC leads
+This alone is incredibly important in creating effective B2B PPC campaigns that generate better B2B PPC leads, not to mention that better campaigns can help your overall ad quality score and search engine ranking.

 2. Quality Over Quantity